 Neonatal Inflammation and Multiorgan dysfunction and Brain injury research group.

 Neonatal brain injury has a heterogenous aetiology with a high economic and social burden.
 Neonatal encephalopathy describes the babies who require resuscitation at birth and have an abnormal neurological examination.
-It remains difficult to predict their developmental outcome.
+It remains difficult to predict their developmental outcomes.
 Enhanced inflammatory responses are seen in affected infants and correlate with outcomes.
 Multiorgan dysfunction is common with renal, hepatic, cardiac and haematological abnormalities.

 The NIMBUS programme is funded by the HRB.
 Its primary research objectives are as follows: